Nobuteru Taniguchi: Drifting

+In the inaugural season of D1 Grand Prix in 2001, Taniguchi won the championship with his team After-Fire sponsored by HKS, after winning two of the five rounds.

+However starting in 2002, he didn't have much chances with the series champion title as he did in 2001 as the series had banned the use of S-tires/Semi-slicks that was occurring the year before but he was doing very well, staying as a seeded driver.
+He finished the 2002 season in 2nd place as the runner-up with one round win and two podiums, and the 2003 season in 4th place with one win and two podiums.

-Mid way through the 2004 season of D1, Taniguchi switched to an Altezza which had not been properly set up and had shown some technical issues that many believe cost him the championship that year.
+Midway through the 2004 season of D1, Taniguchi switched to an Altezza which had not been properly set up and had shown some technical issues that many believe cost him the championship that year, as he finished in 2nd place as the runner-up with one win and three podium finishes.
 Taniguchi did admit that he wanted to finish the 2004 season with the S15 RS-2 instead, as well as wanting to retire the car with the champion title under its name.
-During the 2005 season, the switch to Altezza was proving to be a mistake for HKS and NOB which led them to quit the series at the end of the season.
+During the 2005 season, the switch to Altezza was proving to be a mistake for HKS and NOB which led them to quit the series at the end of the season, with only one podium finish.
 Both of them did not return to the D1 series until 2008 as a spot participant.
-And they fully returned to the series again in 2012 with a Toyota 86.
-Taniguchi retired from professional drifting competition after D1GP exhibition event in 2016.
+Taniguchi and HKS fully returned to the series again in 2012 with a Toyota 86 and scored two podium finishes, and continued competing until 2014.

-Taniguchi has gone through four cars with HKS for D1, between 2001 and 2005, the RS1 Hyper Silvia S15 (Crashed by Keiichi Tsuchiya, eventually rebuilt for 2002 and later revised as a backup car with a similar build to the RS2 in 2003, later bought by Rockstar Energy to be used in Formula D), and RS2 Hyper Silvia S15 (brought to HKS Europe), the Genki Racing Project Altezza, which was designed with off-the-shelf HKS parts, for the purpose that a private drifter could copy the car, HKS also built second Altezza nicknamed IS220Z which originally his car but he lend it to be built by HKS for event.
-He also drifts in Toyota Aristo (Lexus GS300 in US) for non-D1 events.
+Taniguchi has gone through four cars with HKS for D1, between 2001 and 2005, the RS1 Hyper Silvia S15 (Crashed by Keiichi Tsuchiya, eventually rebuilt for 2002 and later revised as a backup car with a similar build to the RS2 in 2003, initially brought to HKS Europe but it was later bought by Rockstar Energy to be used in Formula D), and RS2 Hyper Silvia S15 (brought to HKS Europe), the Genki Racing Project Altezza, which was designed with off-the-shelf HKS parts, for the purpose that a private drifter could copy the car, HKS also built second Altezza nicknamed IS220Z which originally his car but he lend it to be built by HKS for event.